 Prince-Archbishop Wolf Dietrich built this splendid palace in 1606 to impress his beloved mistress, Salome Alt.
 It must have done the trick because she went on to bear the archbishop some 15 children (sources disagree on the exact number – poor Wolf was presumably too distracted by spiritual matters to keep count).
 Johann Lukas von Hildebrandt, of Schloss Belvedere fame, remodelled the palace in baroque style in 1721.
-The lavish interior, replete with stucco, marble and frescoes, is free to visit.
+The lavish interior, replete with stucco, marble and frescos, is free to visit.

 The Marmorsaal (Marble Hall) provides a sublime backdrop for evening chamber concerts.